thienbui11/LLM-Chabot-Education/README.md

 ## Conclusion

-This project presented the development of an LLM-based chatbot designed specifically for the Vietnamese higher education environment.
+This paper presents the development of an LLM-based chatbot designed specifically for the Vietnamese higher education environment.
 By integrating an open-source language model with the Retrieval-Augmented Generation (RAG) approach, the system ensures more accurate and contextually  relevant responses to students' inquiries.
-Additionally, a Frequently Asked Questions (FAQ) module is implemented to enhance response efficiency for common queries.
+Additionally, a Frequently Asked Questions (FAQ) system is implemented to enhance response efficiency for common queries.
 The incorporation of Deep Q-Learning into the chatbot offers a significant advantage by allowing the system to self-improve over time, ensuring that it adapts to the evolving needs of students and the university community.
 By continuously optimizing its response strategy based on user interactions, the chatbot maintains a high level of relevance and accuracy in its answers.
-This approach not only enhances the user experience but also ensures that the system remains efficient and scalable, even as the volume of users and queries increases.
+This approach not only enhances the user experience but also ensures that the system remains efficient and scalable.

-Although there are limitations in data scope, contextual understanding, and response time, the team has gained valuable lessons and established a foundation for future improvements.
-With plans to enhance accuracy, contextual analysis capabilities, and comprehensive data integration, the chatbot is expected to become a highly effective tool, contributing to the modernization of management and improving the learning experience for students.
+Although there are limitations in hardware and data availability, we have gained valuable lessons and established a foundation for future improvements.
+With plans to enhance accuracy, contextual analysis capabilities, and comprehensive data integration, the chatbot is expected to become an effective tool, contributing to the modern university and improving the learning experience for students.

 ## References
     [1] Georgia State University, "Pounce Chatbot," an automated assistant supporting students with enrollment and financial aid inquiries.  https://mainstay.com/case-study/how-georgia-state-university-supports-every-student-with-personalized-text-messaging/
-    [2] Deakin University, "Genie," a digital assistant offering 24/7 support for academic and administrative queries.
+    [2] G. Atwell, “Deakin's Genie: a virtual digital assistant out of the bottle”, Deakin University.
+Accessed: Feb.
+10 2025.
+[Online].
+Available: https://www.deakin.edu.au/about-deakin/news-and-media-releases/articles/deakins-genie-a-virtual-digital-assistant-out- of-the-bottle
-    [3] Interacting with educational chatbots: A systematic review https://link.springer.com/article/10.1007/s10639-022-11177-3
+    [3] S. Moola, “Benefits of AI in higher education”, REGENT BUSINESS SCHOOL - Higher Education Institution.
+Accessed: Feb.
+10 2025.
+[Online].
+Available: https://regent.ac.za/blog/benefits-of-ai-in-higher-education
-    [4] “Sổ tay sinh viên 2023”, HCMC University of Technology And Education. https://sao.hcmute.edu.vn/ArticleId/e8db4387-3f43-4770-a67c-90fa85ce009f/so-tay-sinh-vien-2023
+    [4] Gao, Yunfan, et al., “Retrieval-Augmented Generation for Large Language Models: A Survey”, arXiv preprint arXiv:2312.10997, 2024
-    [5] School’s community Q&A service, HCMC University of Technology And Education. https://tuvansinhvien.hcmute.edu.vn/ [6] Cheonsu Jeong.
-2024.
-A Study on the Implementation Method of an Agent-Based Advanced RAG System Using Graph.   https://arxiv.org/pdf/2407.19994
+    [5] S. Gupta, R. Ranjan, S. N. Singh, “A Comprehensive Survey of Retrieval-Augmented Generation (RAG): Evolution, Current Landscape and Future Directions”, arXiv preprint arXiv:2410.12837, 2024
-    [7] Samina Amin, Deep Q-Learning(DQN) https://medium.com/@samina.amin/deep-q-learning-dqn-71c109586bae
+    [6] M. Kulkarni, P. Tangarajan, K. Kim, A. Trivedi, “Reinforcement Learning for Optimizing RAG for Domain Chatbots”, arXiv preprint arXiv:2401.06800, 2024
-    [8] Mandar Kulkarni, Praveen Tangarajan, Kyung Kim, Anusua Trivedi.
-2024.
-Reinforcement Learning for Optimizing RAG for Domain Chatbots https://arxiv.org/pdf/2401.06800
+    [7] H. Dong, Z. Ding, and S. Zhang, Deep Reinforcement Learning: Fundamentals, Research and Applications.
+1st ed.
+Singapore: Springer, 2020, p.
+123
-    [9] Yunfan Gaoa , Yun Xiongb , Xinyu Gaob , Kangxiang Jiab , Jinliu Panb , Yuxi Bic , Yi Daia , Jiawei Suna , Meng Wangc , and Haofen Wang.
-2024.
-Retrieval-Augmented Generation for Large Language Models: A Survey https://arxiv.org/pdf/2312.10997
+    [8] Serway, Raymond A.; Moses, Clement J.; Moyer, Curt A, Modern Physics.
+3rd ed.
+Cengage Learning, 2004, p.
+481.
-    [10] Tobias Abdon, Creating a Streaming Chat Application with Django & OpenAI: A Step-By-Step Guide https://discovergen.ai/article/creating-a-streaming-chat-application-with-django/
+    [9] The Office of Admissions and Student Affairs, “Sổ tay sinh viên 2023”, HCMC University of Technology and Education.
+Accessed: Feb.
+12 2025.
+[Online].
+Available: https://sao.hcmute.edu.vn/ArticleId/e8db4387-3f43-4770-a67c-90fa85ce009f/so-tay-sinh-vien-2023
-    [11] Zackary Rackauckas, RAG-FUSION: A NEW TAKE ON RETRIEVAL-AUGMENTED GENERATION https://arxiv.org/pdf/2402.03367
+    [10] University Q&A service, HCMC University of Technology and Education.
+Accessed: Feb.
+15 2025.
+[Online].
+Available: https://tuvansinhvien.hcmute.edu.vn/